 Jury Finds Infringement of UC Davis’ Strawberry Patents

-SAN FRANCISCO (CN) – A federal jury unanimously found Thursday that two retired University of California, Davis, researchers willfully infringed the university’s patents on its multimillion-dollar strawberry plants.
+SAN FRANCISCO (CN) – A federal jury was unanimous Thursday that two retired University of California, Davis, researchers willfully infringed the university’s patents on its multimillion-dollar strawberry plants.

 The jury also found the researchers used UC Davis’ unpatented plants without permission to breed strawberries through a private company that would have competed with the university for a share of California’s $2.5 billion strawberry market.